Talk between Mr. Hiroya Tanaka Professor at the Faculty of Environment and Information Studies, Keio University ×

 Ezaki:As a consumer, I am definitely becoming more familiar with environmental initiatives.
 On the other hand, business-wise, we are receiving an increasing number of inquiries from customers asking us to disclose the amount of CO2 emitted in the manufacturing process.
 In Europe, there are business negotiations for digital product passports that share various information on the product lifecycle, such as the product's origin, materials used, and recyclability, so I feel that the creation of a framework for integrating environmental responsiveness with business has progressed rapidly over the past few years.

-Under these circumstances, I feel that companies are being asked to put their environmental initiatives into concrete goals and actions, rather than limiting them to empty theory.
+Under these circumstances, I feel that companies are being asked to put their environmental initiatives into concrete goals and actions, rather than limiting them to empty rhetoric.
 I also feel that there is an expectation that the evolution of products and technologies can contribute to solving problems.
 To this end, we are taking on the challenge of “DMS (*2) GREEN PROJECT.”